m0rph-1/m0rph-1.github.io/_posts/2019-12-18-Intro-ROP-DEP-Bypass.md

 ---
 layout: single
-title: Intro to ROP and Bypassing DEP For Mortals
+title: A Gentle Intro to ROP and Bypassing DEP
 date: 2019-11-29
 classes: wide
 tags: